 At the beginning of the summer, I went to set up my artwork for an exhibition in Jelenia Gora, Poland.
-And since it happens to be within a reach of nice mountains, that was the next stop.
+And since it happens to be within reach of nice mountains, that was the next stop.

 Together with a friend, we went to Szklarska Poręba, a town with good access to the ridge.
 There's also a cool waterfall nearby, which made for a great starting point of the trip.

-The Giant Mountains' range marks the borderline between Poland and Czech Republic, which can be freely crossed thanks to the Schengen Agreement.
+The Giant Mountains' range marks the borderline between Poland and the Czech Republic, which can be freely crossed thanks to the Schengen Agreement.
 We made use of it, and went to the Czech side to admire some beautiful views on the alpine flora..

 ...and another neat waterfall.

-Later we returned back to Poland, to see the Śnieżne Kotły, a good-sized rounded valley formed by glacial erosion.
+Later we returned to Poland, to see the Śnieżne Kotły, a good-sized rounded valley formed by glacial erosion.